 Dr Dawn Edge

-Dr Edge is a Senior Lecturer at the University of Manchester.
-Dawn is also the university’s Academic Lead for Equality, Diversity & Inclusion on ‘race’, religion, and belief.
+Professor Edge is Professor of Mental Health and Inclusivity at the University of Manchester Academic Lead for Equality, Diversity & Inclusion on ‘race’, religion, and belief.
 Dawn is a member of the Board of Governors at The Health Foundation and Director of the Equality, Diversity and Inclusion Research Unit (EDI-RU) within Greater Manchester Mental Health NHS Trust.
-Dawn has previously served as a Non-Executive Director of three NHS Mental Health Trusts and on the Board of Trustees of a number of community organisations that work with marginalised communities.
+Dawn has previously served as a Non-Executive Director of NHS Mental Health Trusts and on the Board of Trustees of community organisations that work with marginalised communities.

-Dawn is a qualitative and mixed-methods specialist whose research focuses primarily on theorising and tackling inequalities in mental healthcare – specifically, those experienced by Black, Asian and minority ethnic (BAME) people and other under-served groups such as prisoners.
-Dawn is committed to using her research to inform policy and practice and creating more equitable access to effective and accessible care, treatment, and outcomes.
-She works collaboratively with service users, their families, community members, healthcare professionals, and fellow academics to co-produce and trial psychosocial interventions that improve mental health outcomes for marginalised groups by increasing their access to timely, culturally-sensitive care and treatment.
+Dawn is a health services researcher.
+A qualitative and mixed-methods specialist, she adopts an overtly intersectional approach to theorising and tackling inequalities in mental healthcare and research participation – specifically, disparities experienced by minoritised and racialised people and other under-served groups such as prisoners.
+Dawn is committed to using her research to reform policy and practice thus creating more equitable, effective, and accessible care, treatment, and outcomes.
+She works collaboratively with service users, their families, community members, healthcare professionals, and fellow academics to co-produce and implement psychosocial interventions that improve mental health outcomes for marginalised groups by increasing timely access to culturally informed care and treatment.
 Currently, Dawn is leading a national Randomised Controlled Trial (RCT) to evaluate Culturally-adapted Family Intervention (CaFI) – a talking treatment co-produced with Sub-Saharan African and Caribbean descended people diagnosed with schizophrenia and related psychoses and their families.

 Dr Ann Mitchell